rveciana/BasemapTutorial/docs/basic_functions.rst

 	(20015077.3712, 20015077.3712)
 	(10.000000000000002, 50.000000000000014)

 When inverse is False, the input is a point in longitude and latitude, and the output is the point in the map coordinates.
-When inverse is True, the behaviour is the opposite.
+When inverse is True, the behavior is the opposite.